danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/RichTextKit.md

 # ``RichTextKit``

-RichTextKit helps you view and edit rich text in SwiftUI, UIKit and AppKit.
+RichTextKit is a Swift SDK that helps you use rich text in Swift and SwiftUI.

 ## Overview

 ![RichTextKit logo](Logo.png)

+RichTextKit is a Swift SDK that helps you use rich text in Swift and SwiftUI.
-RichTextKit helps you view and edit rich text in SwiftUI, UIKit and AppKit.
-It has a has a multi-platform ``RichTextEditor`` that can be added to any SwiftUI app, and many other utilities.

-RichTextKit supports styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, and much more.
+RichTextKit has a multi-platform SwiftUI ``RichTextEditor`` that can be added to any app.
+The editor supports text styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, and much more.

+The ``RichTextEditor`` is powered by a multi-platform `RichTextView` that bridges `UITextView` and `NSTextView` and adds APIs to make them work more alike on all platforms.